The practices are presented in six categories of social-emotional learning skills:

 - Connect with colleagues who are using the resource to share ideas.

-- Try the practice before using with students.
+- Try the practice before using it with students.

-- Once you have developed some comfort with the practices and are ready to give it a try, consider setting aside a specific time each day or each week to introduce a practice.
-This will help to embed these into your teaching routine and enhance students own comfort and use.
+- Once you have developed some comfort with the practices and are ready to give it a try, consider setting aside a specific time each class or each week to introduce a practice.
+This will help to embed these into your teaching routine and enhance students’ comfort and use.

 Tips for successful implementation

-The everyday mental health practices can be used flexibly as part of the school day.
+The faith and wellness daily mental health practices are designed to be used as part of the school day.
 Here are some considerations to help you use the resource:

 - Think about the students in your class, their strengths and areas for growth.
 With this information in mind, select skill categories and practices that best support student needs.